 D. Personal Trading, Timing.
 BWFA employees are prohibited from the activity known as "front running," a practice where employees place trades (buys or sells) for their own accounts in advance of a large "block" of trades being placed for client accounts.
 This would be done by an employee in hopes of benefiting personally from the potential change in the price of the security as a result of the block trade.
-See Item 12.B, page 23 for a discussion of block trades.
+See Item 12.B, for a discussion of block trades.
 In order to remove this potential conflict of interest, BWFA has established a policy whereby trades for employees must be included with any block trades made on the same day in the same security.
 All accounts in the block receive an identical average execution price and the broker's applicable trade commission rate.

-BWFA employees are encouraged to hold their own personal investments at the same custodian that holds BWFA client investments - currently TD Ameritrade (TDA) - so that BWFA's chief compliance officer (CCO) can easily review employees' trading activity.
+BWFA employees are required to hold their own personal investments at the same custodian that holds BWFA client investments - currently TD Ameritrade (TDA) - so that BWFA's chief compliance officer (CCO) can easily review employees' trading activity.
+Employees must receive prior written approval from BWFA's CCO to hold investments outside TDA.
 If an employee holds investments outside TDA, s/he is required to provide BWFA's CCO with information that allows the CCO to review the employee's trading activity at the end of each calendar quarter.